 - Using levels and plumbs, Make vertical and horizontal alignment of structures

 - Using hand or power tools, clean and polish the surfaces

 How to Become a Mason: High school diploma is usually required for masons.
 Training about being a mason is needed in order to understand what a mason does.

-Job skills / requirements: The following trainings are highly needed (or deemed advantageous) aside from being physical fit:
+Job skills / requirements: The following training are highly needed (or deemed advantageous) aside from being physical fit: